maotar/Binance-Advanced-Trading-Options/README.md

    equal or lower a market sell order will be placed

    Fields:
-   * Symbol (required), enter full trade pair name like BNBBTC or BNBETH, will be validated against currently available pairs.
+   * Symbol (required), enter full trade pair name like BNBBTC or BNBETH, will be validated against currently available pairs (list gets updated every 3 minutes)
-   * Amount (required), the quantity of coins to buy, currently does not accept fractional numbers, only full coins
+   * Amount (required), the quantity of coins to buy, currently fractional numbers are not supported, only full coins
    * Stop Price (required), the price at which the sell order will be placed if current ask price is equal or lower than this value
    * Confirmations (required), trader will track current ask price every second, after the amount of confirmations (seconds